-Bears are getting more and more comfortable these days when it comes to waltzing on into your neighborhood and taking whatever they want.
-News of bear attacks is up, and densely-populated regions across North America are taking steps to protect both bears and people.
+Bears are getting more and more comfortable these days when it comes to waltzing into your neighborhood and grabbing whatever they want.
+News of bear attacks is up, and densely populated regions across North America are taking steps to protect both bears and people.
 It’s possible for everyone to live in harmony, but it’s going to take a little work from the humans in the equation.

 Human communities offer something bears want, especially in August and September, when they’re preparing for a long hibernation: food.
 Most neighborhoods, as well as campsites, are like an all-you-can-eat buffet, open 24 hours a day for any bear enterprising enough to take a little stroll and see what’s available.
-Once bears learn that a neighborhood has one or more food sources, they’ll be back again and again; kind of like how your kids won’t go away once you start feeding them!
+Once bears learn that a neighborhood has one or more food sources, they’ll be back again and again!

 If a community doesn’t have any food, bears might pass through, but they’re unlikely to cause any damage.
 They’re naturally pretty shy, and don’t really want to deal with humans if they can avoid it, although they may lash out if they’re diseased, feel threatened, or think they need to protect cubs.
 By keeping a community’s food supplies locked up, which involves working with everyone who lives there, it’s possible to encourage bears to move on to greener pastures—and to stay wild.

-If you’re a gardener, you’ll want to take some extra steps to avoid feeding the bears with your hard-grown produce!
-Harvest fruits and veggies as soon as they ripen, and keep your compost in a tightly-secured area.
-Consider adding lime to cut down on food smells.
-You may want to consider an electric fence to keep bears out of orchards, gardens, and other areas, and that goes double for bee hives, which bears adore.
+If you’re a gardener (or you hire a pro to look after your garden), you’ll want to take some extra steps to avoid feeding the bears with your hard-grown produce!
+Harvest fruits and veggies as soon as they ripen, and keep your compost in a tightly secured area.
+Add lime to cut down on food smells.
+You may want to consider an electric fence to keep bears out of orchards, gardens, and other areas, and that goes double for beehives, because bears adore honey.
 Remember Winnie the Pooh?
-Yeah, it’s less cute when it’s an actual black bear homing in for a snack.
+Yeah, it’s less cute when an actual black bear is homing in for a snack.

-For even better bear control when it comes to compost, consider composting grass and plant clippings outdoors, and using a vermicomposting system in the kitchen or a secure shed.
-You can compost food waste there and add it to the soil when it’s mature, all while keeping it away from the sharp noses of ursine visitors.
+For even better bear control when it comes to compost, consider composting only grass and plant clippings outdoors, and using a vermicomposting system in the kitchen or a secure shed.
+Compost food waste there and add it to the soil when it’s mature, all while keeping it away from the sharp noses of ursine visitors.
 Either way, do not add animal products like bones to the compost, as these can be bear attractants even after the compost has broken down.

 And when bears do show up, make it clear that they need to move along.
 If you see a bear in the street or your yard and you can safely do so, make some noise.
 Clatter pan lids, use a wooden spoon on a pot, or use a bullhorn to startle the bear and encourage it to get out of the neighborhood.
 Do this from the safety of your home, but before you do so, check to make sure no one’s out in the street; a neighbor could be harmed if the bear startles.